DIY DAS and NAS for Media 2020

 I was just window shopping on eBay when I stumbled across a Supermicro 836A chassis for a really good price.
 When I get an idea for a project, I’ll usually research it a bit and just stew on the idea for a while before actually doing it.
 The chassis and the price ($142 USD) were right, so I purchased a pair of them.
 32 disk bays (16 each) will house my existing disks and give me room for expansion.

 There are several SATA ports on the back of the backplane in a 1:1 ratio.
 For each disk bay, there is one SATA port to the disk and another on the back of the backplane.
-These connect to the SAS HBA via SAS->SATA “whip” cables (blue wires to one SAS connector):
+These connect to the HBA via SAS->SATA breakout cables “whips” (more on that later).

 SAS stands for Serial Attached SCSI